kraemer-lab/GRAPEVNE/docs/getting_started/installation.md

 - [yarn](https://yarnpkg.com/) package manager

 To build locally, clone the GRAPEVNE repository:
 ```
 git clone git@github.com:kraemer-lab/GRAPEVNE.git -b main
+cd GRAPEVNE
+./build.sh
 ```

-then run `build.sh` from the command line.
-This will generate the GRAPEVNE Builder app and will attempt to launch it (if running on an Apple Mac).
-If the app does not launch you will find the relevant build in `electron-app/out`, in an appropriately named subfolder for your operating system.
+This will generate the GRAPEVNE Builder app, which will be located in an appropriately named subfolder of `electron-app/out`.